-What does it mean when you are diagnosed with primary progressive MS?
+What does it mean to be diagnosed with primary progressive MS?

 What is primary progressive MS?

-About one in eight people are diagnosed with primary progressive MS (often abbreviated to PPMS).
+About 10-15 in 100 people diagnosed with MS are diagnosed with primary progressive MS (PPMS).

 Who gets primary progressive MS?

-Generally primary progressive MS is diagnosed when someone is in their 40s or 50s.
+It is estimated that 10-15,000 people have primary progressive MS in the UK.
+Primary progressive MS is typically diagnosed when someone is in their 40s or 50s.

 Relapsing remitting MS is usually diagnosed under the age of 40.
 People with relapsing remitting MS typically move into the secondary progressive phase about the same time as others are diagnosed with primary progressive MS.